メインコンテンツにスキップ

 Clock Tower

-The Ichigaya Letterpress Factory was opened in February 2021 as part of the Ichigaya district redevelopment project.
+Ichigaya no Mori Hon to Katsuji-kan opened in February 2021 as part of the Ichigaya district redevelopment project.

-Shueisha, DNP’s predecessor, was founded in 1876 in Ginza, a district then home to many newspaper companies.
-Ten years after its founding, the company expanded its operations by establishing a factory in Ichigaya, where the company’s founder, Teiichi Sakuma, and his brother-in-law, Hisanari Yasuda, lived.
+Shueisha, the predecessor of DNP, was founded in 1876 in Ginza, then a hub for newspaper companies.
+Ten years later, the company expanded its operations by establishing an additional factory in Ichigaya, where its founder, Teiichi Sakuma, and his brother-in-law, Hisanari Yasuda, lived.

 The main entrance of the Ichigaya Letterpress Factory, a restored version of Dai Nippon Printing's Ichigaya Factory.